BenjaminWFox/website-2020/content/draft/tech/server-no-server-serverless-apps.md

 4. ??
 5. Profit!
 The screen displays the page

-So let's look at steps 3 and 4 for each application!
+So let's look specifically at steps 3 and 4 for each application!

 ### Traditional Server App